reshinto/programming_language_syntax_comparison/readme.md

 export default objectName;  // exporting a single or nested functions or class

+// {} must be used when importing
+// method 1
-// {} must be used when importing export functionName;  // export only 1 class or function (can be used for importing multiple functions or classes
+export {functionName};  // export only 1 class or function (can be used for importing multiple functions or classes
+// method 2, can be function, class, objects, etc. export const functionName = () => {do_something}

 // import class or function from module import "moduleName";  // import module